Which city is cheaper, Rome or Brussels?

 Known for shopping, Rome draws large crowds to its stores.
 For the biggest brand names, head to Via del Corso, which is near the Spanish Steps.
 Popular items to buy include Italian ceramics, shoes, leather goods, and jewelry.

-Both Brussels and Rome are family-friendly destinations.
+Both Brussels and Rome are very good family-friendly destinations.

 Brussels is a very family-friendly place to visit.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.